-- 31. An Assessment Misconduct Panel will normally comprise four members.
+- 33. An Assessment Misconduct Panel will normally comprise four members.
 The Assessment Misconduct Panel Chair or for MPhil/PhD level cases the Chair of the Research Degrees Sub-Committee, as appropriate, will normally chair the Panel unless excluded from membership because of previous connection with the assessment in question or with the allegation, in which case a deputy Chair will chair it.
-Two academic members of the relevant Sub-Committee and a sabbatical officer of the Students' Union will also serve on the Panel as members. - 31.1 No person directly involved with the assessment in question or connected in any way with the allegation, investigation or the student will serve as a member when the Panel considers a case.
+Two academic members from the Undergraduate Studies Sub-Committee (USSC) and/or the Graduate Studies and a sabbatical officer of the Students' Union will also serve on the Panel as members. - 33.1 No person directly involved with the assessment in question or connected in any way with the allegation, investigation or the student will serve as a member when the Panel considers a case.
 This means a member belonging to the same faculty of the student or assessment in question will normally be excluded from being on the Panel.
-A member of the ART will act as secretary to the Panel.
-All relevant documentation will be placed before the Panel. - 32.
-The role of the Panel is: - 32.1 to decide whether the allegation(s) as determined by Regulations 1-7 above, has been proved to the satisfaction of a majority of Panel members, on the balance of the evidence presented to them, and - 32.2 where the allegation is found proved, to apply a penalty from the list set out at Regulation 26 or 50. - 33.
+A member of the SRT will act as secretary to the Panel.
+All relevant documentation will be placed before the Panel.

+34. The role of the Panel is:

+- 34.1 to decide whether the allegation(s) as determined by Regulations 1-7 above, has been proved to the satisfaction of a majority of Panel members, on the balance of the evidence presented to them, and - 34.2 where the allegation is found proved, to apply a penalty from the list set out at Regulation 28 or 52. - 35.
 The Panel is quorate when three of its members are present, one of whom must be the Chair.